Branco Mykonos – Luxury, boutique hotel with a gourmet restaurant, beach club, and pool right on the sands of Platis Gialos beach.

 Taxis are also available from the port or airport, though there are only about 30 taxis serving the whole island, so there is often a long wait; schedule a ride through a private car service in advance to avoid this (I use and recommend Welcome Pickups).
 Taxis on Mykonos are not metered, so be sure to agree on a price with the driver before setting out.
 A taxi from the airport or ferry port to Branco should be about €20 to €25.
 Booking through a private car service will cost only a bit more – about $38 (€31), and it’s worth it to avoid the wait and for the convenience of paying ahead.

 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival or in Mykonos Town.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 Branco Mykonos offers free parking for guests.

-• Handy To: Platis Gialos Beach, Psarou Beach (15-minute walk – the map shows a roundabout route, but there is a much shorter walking path to the beach along the coast behind Nissaki Boutique Hotel), Nammos Village shopping (17-minute walk – again, take the coastal walking path).
+- Handy to: Platis Gialos Beach, Psarou Beach (there is a short walking path to the beach along the coast behind Nissaki Boutique Hotel), Nammos Village shopping (again, take the coastal walking path).